PennockTech/smtpdane/README.md

 `-expiration-warning 1ns` to shift the warning to be enabled (1 nanosecond before the real time).

-OCSP status is only reported if `-show-cert-info` is passed.
+OCSP status is only reported if either `-show-cert-info` or `-expect-ocsp` is passed.
+The latter will cause missing OCSP information to be treated as an error, and present/good OCSP information to be shown in green.
+Note that a `TryLater` response-code is not treated as an error (but may be in future, if good evidence is presented to suggest that it should be).

 [RFC7672]: https://tools.ietf.org/html/rfc7672